logo

 Well, it all began in a snowstorm in January of 1976.
 Ok, it really started 8 months before that, but that's beside the point.
 Anyway, I was born in upstate New York, in a little town half way between Syracuse and Rochester (if anyone knows where Hobart and William Smith Colleges are, that's where I used to be.
 The Hobart lacrosse field was two blocks from my house).

-I am an only child of two only children.
+I am an only child of two only childs.
 I was one of 7 children born in that hospital on that day, I was the only girl, and I was the only one that learned to push myself up and scream at the top of my lungs on the first day.
 The boys all just wiggled and whimpered.

 Anyway. . .
 I spent the first ten years of my life in that town.
 It was great!
 There were lots of kids, and a playground every few blocks, and just lots of stuff to do!
 There was even a graveyard nearby that we could go play in!
 Those were good days.
-I didn't even mind the Parochial School that I attended from pre-school (at three years old) to third grade.
+I didn't even mind the Parochial School that I attended from preschool (at three years old) to third grade.
 I started to go to a public school in fourth grade because there were some job issues with my folks, and we thought that we were going to be moving sooner than we did. . .
 Or something, I'm not entirely sure what was going on back then.
 I almost went to a one room schoolhouse, but I think I was denied for some reason. *shrugs* Oh well.

 The first two years weren't bad.
 Before I had moved to Vermont, my fourth grade teacher had decided that they would hold me back a year because of my attitude.
 And when I came to Vermont, the new principal didn't understand that reasoning and bumped me back up to fifth.
 And then I stayed back in seventh grade anyway because I failed four classes (one of which was Latin), probably because I had a bad attitude.
 I suddenly lost all the friends I had, and gained a whole slew of enemies.
 Ok, enemies is a harsh word.
 But I had a bunch of people who didn't like me.
 I was the standard geek in seventh grade.
 My folks were lucky to get me to wash once a week!
 And I lived to read the books my father had introduced to me to try to get me to read (when I was little, I refused to read even though I was "reading-ready" at two).
 I think I read all the old Dragonlance and Forgotten Realms books that were printed before 1992ish.